MedHallTune: An Instruction-Tuning Benchmark for Mitigating Medical Hallucination in Vision-Language Models: Introduction

 \section{Introduction}

 The demand for advanced technologies that can support healthcare professionals in decision making is rapidly growing~\cite{zhou2023survey}.
-The ability to analyze medical images, interpret clinical data, and provide accurate insights is essential for improving patient diagnoses.
-Vision-language models (VLMs) have emerged as powerful tools to meet the goal~\cite{Wu2023TowardsGF,li2024llava}, combining the strengths of natural language processing and visual data interpretation.
-While these models demonstrate great potential in various applications such as medical image analysis, automated diagnosis, and clinical decision support, one significant challenge remains, i.e., \textit{hallucinations}.
-Hallucination refers to instances that VLM models generate outputs that are seemingly plausible but fundamentally incorrect~\cite{Liu2024ASO}.
-As Fig.~\ref{fig:hall} illustrates, in medical contexts, such inaccuracies can easily lead to misdiagnoses and improper treatment decisions, posing serious risks to patient treatment~\cite{thirunavukarasu2023large}.
+The ability to analyze medical images, interpret clinical data, and provide accurate insights is essential for improving patient diagnoses and treatment outcomes.
+Vision-language models (VLMs) have emerged as powerful tools in this context~\cite{Wu2023TowardsGF,li2024llava}, combining the strengths of natural language processing with visual data interpretation.
+These models show great promise in a variety of clinical applications, such as medical image analysis, automated diagnostic assistance, and medical decision-making in healthcare environments.

+However, despite their potential, VLMs are susceptible to a critical issue known as \textit{hallucination}, where VLMs generate outputs that are syntactically and semantically plausible but factually incorrect against the visual content~\cite{Liu2024ASO}.
+In medical settings, the consequences of such errors are particularly severe.
+As shown in Fig. \ref{fig:hall}, LLaVA-Med \cite{li2024llava} produces hallucinated outputs in three representative forms: (a) distorted clinical knowledge (e.g., misunderstanding trauma-related conditions), (b) non-existing objects that do not exist in the image (e.g., imaginary masses in the brain), and (c) incorrect attributes of existing medical objects (e.g., misinterpreting liver tissue characteristics).
+While these responses may appear plausible, they are clinically inaccurate (highlighted in red).
+These hallucinated outputs of VLMs can mislead practitioners, potentially resulting in incorrect diagnoses, inappropriate treatments, and ultimately harm to patients\cite{thirunavukarasu2023large}.
+Addressing hallucinations in medical VLMs is thus not merely a technical challenge but a clinical imperative.